 There is no doubt that people who drive behind, beside, or in front of any truck carrying used nuclear fuel will receive a radiation dose from highly penetrating gamma rays and neutrons emitted by the radioactive waste materials inside the used fuel bundles.
 Smaller radiation doses will be received by those that are in cars travelling in the opposite direction.

-We the Nuclear Free North also have questions around the safety of the casks containing the spent nuclear fuel bundles, in the event of a highway accident that damages them – or, in a more complicated scenario, causes them to roll into any waterway, including Lake Superior.
+We the Nuclear Free North also has questions around the safety of the casks containing the spent nuclear fuel bundles, in the event of a highway accident that damages them – or, in a more complicated scenario, causes them to roll into any waterway, including Lake Superior.

 On the likely highway route for most of the spent nuclear fuel shipments, from Southern to Northwestern Ontario, the ratio of truck accidents to auto accidents has increased in recent years.
 The sheer numbers of such accidents are sobering.